soffes/blog/published/2010-08-03-sync-your-fonts-with-dropbox-tutorial/sync-your-fonts-with-dropbox-tutorial.markdown

 ---
-title: Sync Your Fonts With Dropbox Tutorial
+tags:
-categories: development
+- development
 ---

+# Sync Your Fonts With Dropbox Tutorial

 This is a bit technical, but designer friends have no fear.